 Select the simplest and most efficient design required to achieve the intended function of the system.
-You can use any part, any number of parts, and any amount of the chemical in any concentration.
-The parts you can use are inlets, outlets, channels, mixers, valves, and membranes.
+You can use any number of parts, of any type.

 You can use the Preparation article on systems thinking as a source for the systems thinking framework (SAFO).